 The concept of goal has been used in many areas of Computer Science for quite some time.
-In AI, goals have been used in planning to describe desirable states of the world since the 60s [5].
-More recently, goals have been used in Software Engineering to model early requirements [2] and non-functional requirements [4] for a software system.
+In AI, goals have been used in planning to describe desirable states of the world since the 60s [11].
+In AI planning problems, an agent is given a description of the environment and a set of admissible actions, and searches for a plan-i.e., a sequence of actions and intermediate sub-goals- which allows for achieving a final goal from a given initial state.
+Very efficient planning algorithms and tools, including those based on graph-based planning [3] and on SAT conversions [9] have been conceived (see, e.g., [17] for an overview).
+More recently, goals have been used in Software Engineering to model (early) requirements [6, 1, 2, 8] and non-functional requirements [10] for a software system.
 For instance, an early requirement for a library information system might be "Every book request will eventually be fulfilled", while "The new system will be highly reliable" is an example of a non-functional requirement.
-Goals are also useful for knowledge management systems which focus on strategic knowledge, e.g., "Increase profits", or "Become the largest auto manufacturer in North America" [3].
+Goals are also useful for knowledge management systems which focus on strategic knowledge, e.g., "Increase profits", or "Become the largest auto manufacturer in North America" [7].